Kearfott Guidance & Navigation

 Kearfott is a defense equipment manufacturer founded in 1918 in New Jersey, United States.
-It is based in Woodland Park.
+It is based in Pine Brook.
 Today the electronics division is part of BAE Systems, while the remaining Kearfott Guidance & Navigation division is a subsidiary of the Astronautics Corporation of America.
-It also has locations in Black Mountain, North Carolina and Matamoras, Mexico.
+It also has locations in Black Mountain, North Carolina and Matamoros, Mexico.

 History

 Kearfott Corporation was founded in 1918 by William Dunham Kearfott.
 It became the Kearfott Division of the General Precision Equipment Corporation in 1955 and then, in 1968, the Kearfott Division of Singer Business Corporation.

 In 1987 Singer split Kearfott; the Kearfott Guidance & Navigation division was sold to the Astronautics Corporation of America in 1988, and the Electronic Systems Division was purchased by Plessey.
 In 1990 GEC-Marconi bought Plessey and renamed the unit in Wayne, New Jersey GEC-Marconi Electronic Systems.

 Kearfott Guidance & Navigation Corporation officially changed its name to Kearfott Corporation effective June 1, 2008, reflecting the fact that the scope of the company's business was not limited to guidance and navigation products.